OsomePteLtd/actions/packages/get-deployment-stages/README.md

 When `closed` activity type is provided by specifying it in types property of the workflow, this package will output a list of all transient environments that this ref has been deployed to.
 It's intended usage is to deactivate these environments in the next step of your workflow.

 ### `push`
+This workflow uses for a tag to a commit on the main/master branch.
+As a default this workflow returns the stage environment.

 ### `workflow_dispatch`
+The manual trigger workflow works only with stage environments like the stage and all tests.

+Using `workflow_dispatch` for deploying feature branches to transient environments is not supported.

 > :warning: In order to use `workflow_dispatch` you'll need to conditionally disable caching for this type of event in your workflow files.

+### `repository_dispatch`
+This workflow uses for deployment to the production by the slack bot.